Iota User Manual

 Loading CFD and DPM data

-Iota provides different ways of loading the DPM data generated by ANSYS Fluent depending of the type of simulation:
+Iota provides different ways of loading the DPM data generated by depending of the type of simulation:

 Steady-state CFD and steady-state DPM